Nevertheless, we're having a good time so far, right, kids?

 And these are dangerous jobs they're doing.

-And I think what we're asking for as part of this effort is we have to return that favor and and and try to figure out how do we be, how are we there for them?
+And I think what we're asking for as part of this effort is we have to return that favor and try to figure out how do we be, how are we there for them?

 And we've got to do something differently.

-Is far too many of these men and women feel like they get a diagnosis and it's a death sentence for the rest of their life, and it's going to be a permanent permanently diminished life, and they deserve better than that, and we deserve better than that.
+And that's what this whole post-traumatic growth effort is about is far too many of these men and women feel like they get a diagnosis and it's a death sentence for the rest of their life.

 We need them to be leaders in our communities because that's when we're at our strongest.

-We're talking to Ken Falk and Josh Goldberg of the Bouldercrest Institute.
+We're talking to Ken Falk and Josh Goldberg of the Boulder Crest Institute.

-And you know, the three major uh uh you know causes of suicide are our depression, our substance abuse, and our um undiagnosed or misdiagnosed traumatic brain injuries, which a lot of people during these last two wars in Iraq and Afghanistan have received because of all the explosions and the and the closeness to the explosions that many of them have been, and we just haven't done enough for for the traumatic brain injury work or or the depression work or the substance abuse work.
+And the three major causes of suicide are depression, our substance abuse, and our undiagnosed or misdiagnosed traumatic brain injuries, which a lot of people during these last two wars in Iraq and Afghanistan have received because of all the explosions and the closeness to the explosions that many of them have been.

 We're talking to Ken Falk and Josh Goldberg of the Boulder Crest Foundation, an organization focused on the wellness teachings of post-traumatic growth.